Filing period begins for November elections

 In the Copperas Cove Independent School District election, place 1, held by Inez Faison, and place 2, held by Harry L. Byrd, are up for election.

-Three candidates filed for the school board race Monday.
+Three candidates filed for the school board race this week.
 Incumbent Faison and John Gallen both filed for the place 1 seat.
 The only person to file for the place 2 seat so far is Joseph Leary, according to CCISD.

 Gatesville